Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Abstract

 \section{Abstract}

 The rapid expansion of ride-sourcing services such as Uber, Lyft, and Didi Chuxing has fundamentally reshaped urban transportation by offering flexible, on-demand mobility via mobile applications.
 Despite their convenience, these platforms confront significant operational challenges, particularly vehicle rebalancing---the strategic repositioning of a large group of vehicles to address spatiotemporal mismatches in supply and demand.
 Inadequate rebalancing not only results in prolonged rider waiting times and inefficient vehicle utilization but also leads to fairness issues, such as the inequitable distribution of service quality and disparities in driver income.
 To tackle these complexities, we introduce continuous-state mean-field control (MFC) and mean-field reinforcement learning (MFRL) models that employ continuous vehicle repositioning actions.
 MFC and MFRL offer scalable solutions by modeling each vehicle's behavior through interaction with the vehicle distribution, rather than with individual vehicles.
-This limits the issues arising from the curse of dimensionality inherent in traditional multi-agent methods, enabling coordination across large fleets with significantly reduced computational complexity.
-To ensure equitable service access across geographic regions, we integrate an accessibility constraint into both models.
+This mitigates the curse of dimensionality with respect to the number of agents, enabling coordination across large fleets with significantly reduced computational complexity and eliminating the need to retrain the model when fleet size changes.
+To ensure equitable service access across geographic regions, we integrate an accessibility constraint into both models and derive rebalancing policies that strike a balance between high fulfillment of passenger demand and fair coverage of vehicle supply.
 Extensive empirical evaluation using real-world data-driven simulation of Shenzhen demonstrates the real-time efficiency and robustness of our approach.
-Remarkably, it scales to tens of thousands of vehicles, with training times comparable to the decision time of a single linear programming rebalancing.
+Remarkably, it scales to tens of thousands of vehicles, with training times comparable to the decision time of a linear programming rebalancing.
 Besides, policies generated by our approach effectively explore the efficiency-equity Pareto front, outperforming conventional benchmarks across key metrics like fleet utilization, fulfilled requests, and pickup distance, while ensuring equitable service access. \looseness=-1

 \textit{Keywords: ride-sourcing, vehicle rebalancing, mean-field control, multi-agent reinforcement learning, optimal transport}